The most important resource every family business needs in COVID-19

 Family Businesses are the backbone to the Australian and New Zealand economies – we are the largest employers by segmentation and we have the ability to adapt and innovate the fastest.
 We will be instrumental to supporting the economy through the COVID-19 crisis.

 While there are many advantages, family businesses do have their unique challenges that other types of organisations don’t have – and they need to be actively managed.
-The best way to do this is with the help of a free tool that Family Business Central business advisers have developed, called the Key Family Agreement.
+The best way to do this is with the help of a Key Family Agreement, developed by the business advisers at Family Business Central.
 A Key Family Agreement (KFA) covers the critical areas that families need to have in place right now so that their business can survive and thrive while the family is both supported and able to contribute in a truly meaningful way.

 The KFA is designed to strengthen the ties within your family, keep everyone involved, manage expectations and tap into the inherent genius that exists in families rather than leave it to chance.